-As a measure of PTA support, the fund accrued under PTA is being utilized for various student- centric activities as below: Guest lecturers are appointed whenever any shortage of faculty arises in a department and such teachers are paid through PTA fund.
-This enables timely completion of syllabus and efficient delivery of the curriculum.
-Menials or clerical staff for college office or laboratory assistants for science laboratories are also placed using PTA fund.
+As a measure of PTA support, the fund accrued under PTA is being utilized for various student- centric activities as below: Full- time teachers are appointed whenever any shortage of faculty arises in a department and such teachers are paid through PTA fund.
+This enables timely completion of syllabus and effective delivery of the curriculum.
+Menial staff or clerical staff for college office or laboratory assistants for science laboratories are also placed using PTA fund, if required.
 Similarly, small scale infra- structure facilities are established.
 General difficulties among students with respect to theory and practical classes of different courses, any need for extra classes or any other specific assistance required are brought out from parents of the wards during PTA meetings.
 The wards are accordingly facilitated.